kuersatp/kuersatp.github.io/content/authors/admin/_index.md

     url: https://rl.uni-freiburg.de/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include robotics and computer vision.
+bio: My research focuses on self‑supervised learning techniques for scene reconstruction and semantics understanding.
+The goal of my research is to enable robot perception that achieves competitive results without large scale annotated data.

 # Interests to show in About widget
 interests: